rragundez/provision-training-environment/README.md

 # Provision training environment

-This is the repository to provision the training environment for the Data Science with Spark training.
+This is the repository to provision a training environment in Google cloud.

-We are currently in the process of making it grow to become more robust and serve more targets (possibly with Anaconda installed).
+We are currently in the process of making it grow to become more robust and serve more targets.
+The environment is delivered with anaconda and extra packages defined in the `/roles/bootstrap/templates/environment.yml`.

 ## Prerequisites